vaughan-rich/fruit-drop.js/README.md

 ## Fruit-Drop.js 🍎

-Fruit-Drop.js is my first attempt at writing a browser-based game, using a HTML5 Canvas.
+Fruit-Drop.js is my first attempt at writing a browser-based game, using Javascript and a HTML5 Canvas.

 ## How to Play